-Maximum fines are £20,000 and/or one year's imprisonment if a case is heard by Magistrates.
+On 12 March 2015 the maximum fine for health and safety offences was increased from £20,000 to an unlimited fine and/or one year's imprisonment if a case is heard by Magistrates.
+The increased fine only applies for offences commited after 12 March 2015.
 If heard in Crown Court, fines are unlimited and you could also face up to two years' imprisonment.
 Fines can be imposed on a company and on individual officers of the company if both are prosecuted.
 Directors may also face a disqualification order preventing them from acting as a company director for up to 15 years.

 Individuals can also be prosecuted for culpable homicide, and manslaughter caused by their gross negligence.

 If a person to whom the business owes a duty of care (such as an employee, or a customer) dies as a result of a gross failure in the way health and safety is managed by senior managers in your business, it may be guilty of corporate manslaughter.